antonskourides/lightenn/README.md

 LighteNN is a lightweight Machine Learning library written from scratch, using numpy and a handful of supporting packages.
 The backprop implementation was re-derived from first principles (except for the initial Cost functions.)
-No copy/pasting of math or code :)

 Features supported so far: